bampton/Bampton.github.io/README.md

-# bampton.github.io
-Online store for CV's
+# Online store for CV's

-Pick a colour and save to PDF if you want a hard copy.
-MS Word version to follow
+bampton.github.io

+o- Save aa PDF or download the one available

+o- Microsoft compatible version available

+o- Blue and Color version are not maintained